Manuela Sáenz: Relationship with Simón Bolívar (1822–1830)

 Manuela supported the revolutionary cause by gathering information, distributing leaflets, and protesting for women's rights.
 As one of the most prominent female figures of the wars for independence, Manuela received the Order of the Sun ("Caballeresa del Sol" or 'Dame of the Sun'), honoring her services in the revolution.
 In public she often wore a colonel's uniform, accompanied by her two black servants Jonatás and Nathán, also attired in soldier uniforms.
 During the first months of 1825 and from February to September 1826, she lived with Bolívar near Lima, but as the war continued, Bolívar was forced to leave.

 During the anti-Bolivarian conspiracy led by Colombian Colonel José Bustamente, Manuela was a key member of the Pro-Bolivarian forces.
-On January 25, 1827, significant portions of the Colombian Army's Third Division mutinied in Lima, arresting senior officers and seizing key locations in the city, demanding better food and pay as General Santa Cruz and the conspirators suspended the Bolivarian Constitution.
+On January 25, 1827, significant portions of the Colombian Army's Third Division mutinied in Lima, arresting senior officers and seizing key locations in the city, demanding better food and pay as General Andrés de Santa Cruz and the conspirators suspended the Bolivarian Constitution.
 Manuela had remained behind in Lima, trusted by Bolívar to look after his affairs, and moved to stop the mutiny.
-Presenting in full uniform, she addressed troops of the Third Division and begged them to remain loyal to Bolívar.
+Presenting herself in full uniform, she addressed troops of the Third Division and begged them to remain loyal to Bolívar.
 Afterwards, she began bribing sergeants and corporals in the hopes of outbidding the conspirators, to some success.
 This continued until she was captured by the new Peruvian government on February 7, and imprisoned in a convent.
 She protested her treatment under both Bolivarian laws and new Peruvian laws, and this agitation would eventually see her released from prison in March, and forced into exile in April.
 As a result of this agitation, she was now beginning to be known as the Libertadora, a public legend to match Bolívar in the minds of some.
 Manuela now followed Bolívar to Bogotá.